lehaSVV2009/hibernate-training/README.md

 The `Many-To-Many` relationship is tricky because the relationship is mapped on the parent sides of the association while the child side (the join table) is hidden.
 If the association is bidirectional, both sides can propagate the entity state changes.

 `CascadeType.ALL should NOT be used` because the `CascadeType.REMOVE` might end-up deleting more than expected.
-Use `{CascadeType.MERGE, CascadeType.PERSIST}`
+Use `{CascadeType.MERGE, CascadeType.PERSIST}`.

 ```java
 @Entity